AbdullahOsmani/git-github-workflow-lab/README.md

-Practicing GitHub Workflow with branches, issues, PRs, and wiki In this lab, I practiced creating branches, issues, pull requests, using GitHub Projects and Wiki.
+Practicing GitHub Workflow with branches, issues, PRs, and wiki.
+In this lab, I practiced creating branches, issues, pull requests, using GitHub Projects and Wiki.